Taylor St John, Lecturer

 - 2018.
 "Review: The History of ICSID by Antonio Parra (Oxford: Oxford University Press)."
 Journal of World Investment & Trade 19 (4): 751-6.

-Policy papers and briefs
+Working papers and policy briefs

 - (with Stephen Woolcock and Elitsa Garnizova).
 2016.
 "The Implications of International Economic and Financial Governance Agenda for EU Trade and Investment Policy."
 Commissioned Report, European Parliament Committee on International Trade.